In search of a Tendua mother-daughter duo in the dense of Amazon Rainforest!

 So when I was going to South America (SA), seven months before visiting the jungle, I pondered if I would be able to visit the Amazon.
 But when my Latin-American rendezvous began, and I started teaching English in Chile, I forgot about the Amazon for a while.
 The fact that Chile is one of the few countries in the SA that the jungle doesn’t extend into didn’t help.

-The name Amazon struck me again when after my teaching stint and during my three-month solo travel through SA, I went to Cusco, Peru, where fellow travellers told me that Cusco is the gateway to the Amazon.
+The name Amazon struck me again when after my teaching stint and during my three-month solo travel through SA, I was traveling in Cusco, Peru.
+When I asked fellow travellers that what are the things to do in Cusco, they told me that Cusco is the gateway to the Amazon, and I should definitely go.
 But they also said that it was pouring down in the jungle at the time, that there had been mudslides, that a tour into the rainforest was costly, that you would need permits, and that the trips were always pre-booked for months.

 But on the second day of being in Cusco, I booked four days and three nights excursion to the Manu National park, one of the densest zones of the Amazon and also the most accessible without demanding any permit.
 I declared to my Mexican and French friends in the hostel that I was going to the largest rainforest in the world, packed my bags, and was ready to leave.